Presiding Officer of the Scottish Parliament

-Appointments to the Privy Council of the United Kingdom are made by the monarch, although in practice they are made only on the advice of the UK government.
+Appointments to the Privy Council are made by the monarch, although in practice they are made only on the advice of the UK government.
 To date all presiding officers have been appointed members of the Privy Council, and therefore entitled to use the style 'Right Honourable'.

-The office of presiding officer was established by the Scotland Act 1998.
-The current presiding officer is Alison Johnstone, who was elected on 13 May 2021, following the 2021 Scottish Parliament election.
-She is the second woman to hold the office and the first former member of the Scottish Greens to do so.

-Office
+Responsibilities

+Parliamentary

 The presiding officer presides over the Parliament's debates, determining which members may speak, and maintains order during debate.
 The presiding officer is expected to be strictly non-partisan, with some similarities in this respect to the tradition of the Speaker of the House of Commons.
 For this reason, they renounce all affiliation with their former political party for the duration of their term.
 They do not take part in debate, or vote except to break ties.
 Even then, the convention is that when the presiding officer uses their tie-breaking vote, they do so in favour of advancing debate, but on final ballots, retaining the status quo.
 The presiding officer is also assisted in their duties by 2 deputies.
 They have the same powers as the presiding officer; they keep their party affiliation but remain impartial when presiding.

 In 2006 the St Andrews Fund for Scots Heraldry commemorated the hosting of the Heraldic & Genealogical Congress in Scotland by commissioning a ceremonial robe for the presiding officer to wear, however as of May 2017, it appears no presiding officer has worn the robe.

+Representation

+As well as being the presiding officer and speaker of the Scottish Parliament, the Presiding Officer represents Scotland, the Scottish Government and the Scottish Parliament both within Scotland and during international visits.
+The Presiding Officer welcomes dignitaries from other national parliaments to study policy issues of the Scottish Government, share information on ways of working as well as exchanging ideas and knowledge.
+The Presiding Officer, along with other members of the Scottish Parliament, may visit other national parliaments in order to improve understanding on shared interests and developing and strengthening good working relationships.

+Legal

+The overall responsibilities and functions of the office of the Presiding Officer of the Scottish Parliament were detailed in the passing of the Scotland Act 1998.
+The act set out the responsibilities of the office in four areas; Purpose and Effect, General, Parliamentary Consideration and Details of Provisions.

+Purpose and effect

+The purpose and effect section under Section 19 of the Scotland Act 1998 provides for the election of a Presiding Officer to the Scottish Parliament and requires two deputies to preside over the parliament.
+It outlines the details for the term of office of the Presiding Officer and deputies; the exercise of the Presiding Officer's functions by a deputy if the Presiding Officer is unable to act or the office of Presiding Officer is vacant, the delegation of the Presiding Officer’s functions to a deputy and participation of the Presiding Officer and deputies in proceedings of the Parliament.